mursalinmutton/Search-Filter-Plugin/README.md

 - **`story-filter-plugin.php`**: Main plugin file, handles initialization and server-side logic.
 - **`script.js`**: Manages the AJAX filtering process on the client side.

+## Note
+ - This plugin was specifically developed for Fight Colorectal Cancer dot Org.
+Can be copied to be used but will require changes to taxonomies etc to make it work for your needs.